dustedmtl/lastu/docs/USERGUIDE.md

  2. `Ctrl-E` copies the results to the clipboard.
  3. `Ctrl-C` allows the user to individually select rows, columns or cells and copy them to clipboard.

-TBD: For more information and more shortcuts, please see the info below (link?):
+For more information and more shortcuts, please see the chapter [menu functions](#menu-functions).

 ### Modes: database search versus input file mode